 - Ensure the appropriate and effective use of KEA’s financial resources.

-- Guide development of annual budget and manage organizational resources to meet budget targets.
+- Guide development of an annual budget and manage organizational resources to meet budget targets.

 Human Resources, Organizational Development, and Culture

-- Lead, coach, develop, evaluate, and retain KEA’s volunteers and staff.
+- Lead, coach, motivate, develop and evaluate KEA’s volunteers and staff.